List of Ways You Can Help and Encourage a Friend or Family Member Going Through Cancer Treatments.

 As with grocery shopping, any errands you can run for someone saves them time and energy.

 Babysit Their Kids, Pick Their Children up from School, Take Them to After-School Activities

 For those going through cancer who have young children, their responsibilities are even greater.
-They are trying to keep a sense of normality in their family while dealing with their disease and all its side effects.
-Anything you can do to help these parents take care of their kids during this time is much needed and will be greatly appreciated.
+They’re trying to keep a sense of normality in their family while dealing with their disease and all its side effects.
+Anything you can do to help these parents care for their kids during this time is much needed and will be greatly appreciated.